Festivals & Events France Outdoors Provence-Alpes-Côte d'Azur

 Table of Contents:

-For me, the lavender blooming period is the best time to visit Provence, but this is a trip that cannot be improvised because the flowering season only lasts a few weeks and varies depending on the area.
+The lavender bloom is the most magical time to visit Provence – but it requires a bit of planning.
+The flowering season lasts only a few weeks and varies depending on the area.

-Check out my quick guide to the lavender season in Provence by area.
+Read my full guide to the lavender season in Provence (blooming times by area)

 fine lavender